mayeranalytics/pySX127x/README.md

 [github](https://github.com/search?q=sx127x) and [mbed.org](https://developer.mbed.org/search/?q=sx127x).

-Although C/C++ is the de facto standard for development on microcontrollers, [python](https://www.python.org) running on a Raspberry Pi is becoming a viable alternative for rapid prototyping.
+Although C/C++ is the de facto standard for development on microcontrollers, [python](https://www.python.org) running on a Raspberry Pi (NanoPi, BananaPi, UDOO Neo, BeagleBoard, etc. etc.) is becoming a viable alternative for rapid prototyping.

 High level programming languages like python require a full-blown OS such as Linux.
 (There are some exceptions like [PyMite](https://wiki.python.org/moin/PyMite) and most notably [MicroPython](https://micropython.org).)